Vegan does not mean healthy- let’s be both

 - Challenge 22 is not only a resource (recipes, tips, videos, motivation) it is a community of activists, dietitians, and mentors, ready to help anyone willing to try going vegan for 22 days.

 - All books, articles, videos you can find by Dr. Neal Barnard, such as this, this, this and, especially if you would like to lose weight, this.
-I am currently waiting for my order of his two cookbooks, The Get Healthy, Go Vegan Cookbook, and Dr. Neal Barnard’s Cookbook for Reversing Diabetes: 150 Recipes Scientifically Proven to Reverse Diabetes Without Drugs.
+I am currently waiting for my order of his two cookbooks, The Get Healthy, Go Vegan Cookbook, and Dr. Neal Barnard’s Cookbook for Reversing Diabetes.

 - I was going to list all the names and titles, and articles, and videos…But best if you just dive into the pool of information you will be swimming in the moment you type his name.
 Dr. Barnard is also the president of the Physicians Committee for Responsible Medicine.